projectcontour/contour/site/_guides/cert-manager.md

 1. [Contour][0]
 2. [Jetstack cert-manager][1]
-3. A sample web application
+3. A sample web application using HTTPProxy

 **NOTE:** If you encounter failures related to permissions, make sure the user you are operating as has administrator permissions.

 After you've been through the steps the first time, you don't need to repeat deploying Contour and cert-manager for subsequent application deployments.
-Instead, you can skip to step 3].
+Instead, you can skip to step 3.

 ## 1. Deploy Contour